 Other interventions may be helpful in easing discomfort, including:

-When Surgery is Considered
+When Surgery Is Considered For Juvenile Disc Disorder

 Because the degeneration typically occurs in multiple discs, generally a multi-level fusion would be needed.
 As a general rule, multi-level fusions are best avoided, as fusing multiple levels of the spine is an extensive surgery and changes the natural biomechanics of the spine—which can in and of itself lead to more pain.